AyyerLab/RZ-Gui/README.md

 and tilt angles are set using sliders.

 ## Dependencies
-The program is qritten in Python 2.
+The program is written in Python 2.
 The following modules are necessary:

  * python 2.7+
  * numpy